despark/apidoc/README.md

          */
         public function index($id, DesignRequest $request){}

+**Notice:** Every single "@api" element and description should be on a single row.
 - @apiDesc - A description of the method
 - @apiParam - There is no limit of parameters.
 Parameters can be required or not required.
 If **word required** is typed the parameter is marked as **required**.
-Check the example.
+Check the example above.

     Params types:
     - string
-    - file
+    - file - uploadable file
     - array
     - bool or boolean (both are available and equal)
     - integer
     - password
     - double

-- @apiErr can have more than one error messages that are return in response
+- @apiErr XXX - can have more than one error messages that are returned in response.
+XXX is the http status code.
-- @apiResp can have more than one error messages that are return in response
+- @apiResp XXX - the response data of the api call.
+XXX is the http status code.
-- url parameter such id in the example is taken automatically and declared as integer
+- url parameters (such id in the example), are taken automatically and declared as integer

-You can set how the parameter is send and there are 3 options:
+You can set how the parameters are send and there are 3 options:

 - formData - this is the default option and it is not needed to be mention in the comments
 - in_path - where the parameter value is actually part of the operation's URL.
 For example, in /items/{itemId}, the path parameter is itemId.